jdayanithi/vedicAstro/androidapp/nodejsbackend/DEVICE_AUTHENTICATION_GUIDE.md

         when (errorCode) {
             "DEVICE_NOT_AUTHORIZED" -> {
-                // Device has been deactivated or not registered showReLoginDialog("Your device is no longer authorized.
+                // Device has been removed or never registered showReLoginDialog("Your device is not registered.
 Please login again.") clearTokensAndRedirectToLogin()
             }

-            "DEVICE_REGISTRATION_FAILED" -> {
+            "DEVICE_ALREADY_REGISTERED" -> {
-                // Cannot register device (limit reached, etc.) val message = errorData.getString("message")
-                showDeviceErrorDialog(message)
+                // User already has another device registered showDeviceAlreadyRegisteredDialog(
+                    title = "Device Already Registered",
+                    message = "You already have another device registered.
+Please logout from your current device first, then try again.", actions = mapOf(
+                        "Contact Support" to { contactSupport() },
+                        "Try Again" to { /* retry login */ }
+                    )
+                )
             }

             "SESSION_INVALID" -> {